Shalu6bajpai/Authentication-App/README.md

   `npm install`
 7. To start the server, run the following command

-  `node index.js` or `node index.js`
+  `nodemon index.js` or `node index.js`

-8. In your browser, open <http://localhost:YOUR-PORT-NUMBER> to view the Home page.
+8. In your browser, open <http://localhost:8000> to view the Home page.

 # Directory Structure